 The misty appearance of fast moving water captured with slow shutter speeds can be most effective where waves are crashing over, or swirling around rocks.

-Slow Shutter Speed Subject #5.
-Crowds Of People.
 A crowd of people moving in different directions can create a fascinating motion effect in a photo.
 You don’t need extremely slow shutter speeds to capture some nice results.
-Photos taken around 1/4sec will show substantial blurring, but of course you can exaggerate the effect by going even slower.
+Photos taken around 1/4 of a second will show substantial blurring, but of course you can exaggerate the effect by going even slower.